nkh/ftl/README_ftl.md

 #DOCUMENTATION

-There are many promising file managers for the terminal, fff to nnn, ranger, etc ...
+There are many promising file managers for the terminal, fff to nnn, clifm, ranger, etc ...

 ftl is Written in Bash (packs a punch, sometimes it punches you).